Found by AI

 Content Structure

-Is your content organized in a way that AI can easily understand?
-AI engines parse your website differently than humans.
+Is your content organized so AI can understand it?
+AI engines parse websites differently than humans.
 They look for clear headings, structured data (Schema.org markup), FAQ sections, and well-organized information architecture.
-Content that answers specific questions directly -- rather than burying answers in long paragraphs -- performs significantly better in AI responses.
+Content that answers specific questions directly - rather than burying answers in long paragraphs - performs much better in AI responses.

 03